 The book series Fifty Shades of Grey is a runaway, international bestseller.
-The obligitory movie is on the way, and every female writer with a hint of talent is putting out a copycat romance novel.
+The trailer for the movie is out—with a release date of Valentine's Day 2015, no less—and every female writer with a hint of talent is putting out a copycat romance novel.
 (Sheesh; the covers all look identical!)
 Safe to say, people have gone crazy for Fifty Shades.

 What has my attention isn't the sex, the writing quality or the potentially controversial nature of the content (alternative lifestyle participants will tell you it's not a book about "real" BDSM, and that an experienced dominant would never take on a completely green submissive partner).
 What I've been looking at are the dynamics between the characters, as well as how women in the real world are responding to the books.
 They're responding strongly, and men need to pay attention.